khudgins/documentation/on-premise/administration/dispatcher.rst

 #.
 Cloud API

-   The dispatcher service initiates communication to the cloud provider's API to take actions on behalf of users utilizing the enStratus console or API.
+   The dispatcher service initiates communication to the cloud provider's API to take actions on behalf of users utilizing the Enstratius console or API.

 #.
 Guest VM

-   The dispatcher service will initiates connections to the enStratus agent running on guest VM in the cloud as necessary to trigger automated and user-initiated actions.
+   The dispatcher service will initiates connections to the Enstratius agent running on guest VM in the cloud as necessary to trigger automated and user-initiated actions.

 #.
 KM

-   The dispatcher requires a connection to the enStratus KM system to perform actions that require credentials.
-A webservices call is made to the enStratus KM service to retrieve the credentials.
+   The dispatcher requires a connection to the Enstratius KM system to perform actions that require credentials.
+A webservices call is made to the Enstratius KM service to retrieve the credentials.
 This communication is encrypted using industry standard AES-256 encryption.